heinohen/tko_7095_i2hlt/mats.md

 ##### Explicit features

-For document classification each word form was used as its own separate feature
+For document classification each word form was used as its own separate feature Depending on what we have available, for POS tagging we can start looking at the words themselves.

+For NLP pipeline, after POS tagging you have them available and can be used as features

 * Features include eg ```cat```and ```dog```for words _cat_ and _dog_

-More generally we can explicitly define any feature we like
+More generally we can explicitly define any feature we like, especially intresing is the word one before the word we are classifying.
+The feature is the whole codeblock, not just the word `dog`

 We'll here represent these in text, for example: